Canadian Olympic Medal Count

-The longest serving member of Canada’s National Women’s Team, Hayley Wickenheiser has competed in all five Olympic Games in which women’s hockey has been included, winning four gold and one silver medals to make her one of Canada’s most decorated Olympians.
+The longest serving member of Canada’s National Women’s Team, Hayley Wickenheiser competed in the first five Olympic Games in which women’s hockey has been included, winning four gold and one silver medals to make her one of Canada’s most decorated Olympians.

 Wickenheiser first played for Canada’s National Women’s Team in 1993-94, making her world championship debut when she was just 15 years and four months old, the youngest player to ever represent Canada at the IIHF Women’s World Championship.
 During her lengthy career she has competed at 12 world championships, winning seven gold medals.

 The all-time leading scorer internationally for Canada’s National Women’s Team, Wickenheiser has earned several individual accolades at the Olympic Games.
 At Salt Lake City 2002 she was the tournament leading scorer with seven goals and three assists, earning her MVP and Top Forward honours.
 At Turin 2006 she repeated as MVP and Top Forward with five goals and 12 assists to again lead all scorers.

 In recognition of her stature, Wickenheiser was selected to take the Athletes’ Oath at Vancouver 2010.
 She was also elected to the IOC Athletes’ Commission at Sochi 2014.

 In 2007 Wickenheiser won the Bobbie Rosenfeld Award as Canada’s female athlete of the year, having led Canada to gold at that year’s world championship with her tournament high eight goals and six assists.

 In January 2003 Wickenheiser began to play for Kirkkonummen Salamat in the second division of the Finnish Elite League.
 Three weeks after her debut she became the first woman to score a goal in a men’s professional league.